Ethanwyf1/OP-RedBack/README.md

 \# OP-RedBack

-Welcome to the official repository for the **OPTIMA Python-Native Dashboard Project**.
+Welcome to the official repository for the **OP-RedBack**.
 This project aims to replace the existing MATLAB-based system used by OPTIMA researchers with an interactive, modular, and user-friendly Python-based dashboard.

 ---